canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 ### Attach

 To access any of those service offerings, you need to attach to an Ubuntu Pro subscription.
-This is achieved by running the attach command.
+This is achieved by running the `attach` command.
 Before you run it, you need to get an Ubuntu Pro token.
-Any user with a Ubuntu One account is entitled to a free personal token to use with Ubuntu Pro.
+Any user with an Ubuntu One account is entitled to a free personal token to use with Ubuntu Pro.

 You can retrieve your Ubuntu Pro token from the [Ubuntu Pro portal](https://ubuntu.com/pro/).
 You will log in with your SSO credentials, the same credentials you use for https://login.ubuntu.com.
 After getting your Ubuntu Pro token, go to the Multipass VM and run: